-SYMBOL DESCRIPTION SYMBOL DESCRIPTION Check after disconnecting the connector to be measured. ® Procedure with Generic Scan Tool.
-(GST, OBD-II scan tool) Check after connecting the connector to be measured.
-TOOLS Procedure without CONSULT, CONSULT-II or GS Insert key into ignition switch.
-A/C OFF A/C switch is "OFF".
+Symbol Symbol explanation Symbol Symbol explanation DISCONNECT Check after disconnecting the connector to be measured.
+Procedure with Generic Scan Tool (GST, OBD-II scan tool) CONNECT Check after connecting the connector to be measured.
+(100.3) Procedure without CONSULT-II or GST Insert key into ignition switch.
+(ACC) A/C switch is OFF.
 Remove key from ignition switch.
-A/C ON A/C switch is "ON".
-Insert and remove key repeatedly.
-REC switch is "ON".
-Turn ignition switch to "OFF" position.
-REC switch is "OFF".
-Turn ignition switch to "ACC" position.
-Fan switch is "ON".
-(At any position except for "OFF" position) Turn ignition switch to "ON" position.
-Fan switch is "OFF".
-Turn ignition switch to "START" position.
-FUSE Apply fuse.
-C FF → ACC Turn ignition switch from "OFF" to "ACC" position.
-FUSE Apply positive voltage from battery with fuse (ACC) ON Turn ignition switch from "ACC" to "ON" position.
-BAT directly to components.
-OFF Turn ignition switch from "ACC" to "OFF" position.
+NC) A/C switch is ON.
+(COFF) Turn ignition switch to OFF position.
+REC switch is ON.
+Con Turn ignition switch to ON position.
+REC switch is OFF.
+(C57) Turn ignition switch to "START" position. (m) DEF switch is ON.